 - Community Psychiatric Support and Treatment (CPST), Psychosocial Rehabilitation (PSR), Habilitation, Family Support and Training, Empowerment Services - Peer Support, Transitional Employment, Intensive Supported Employment, Ongoing Supported Employment, and Plan of Care Development - Ongoing (RCA): - Prior to the emergency, a billable unit for these services had a minimum time requirement of 15 minutes.
 During the COVID-19 disaster emergency, the first billable unit for the above services requires a minimum contact of at least five minutes.
 For example: - 0-4 minutes = non-billable - 5-19 minutes = 1 unit - 20-34 minutes = 2 units - Education Support Services and Prevocational Services - Prior to the emergency, a billable unit for these services had a minimum time requirement of 1 hour.
 During the COVID-19 Disaster Emergency, the first billable unit for the above services requires a minimum contact of at least 20 minutes.
-For example: - 0-19 minutes = non-billable - 20-79 minutes = 1 unit - 80-139 minutes = 2 units - If the service provided does not meet the original regulatory requirements, providers must include modifier "CR" (Catastrophe/Disaster related) on the claim.
+For example: - 0-19 minutes = non-billable - 20-79 minutes = 1 unit - 80-139 minutes = 2 units - Note: the off-site rate codes are not to be used for services provided using telehealth (e.g., 7785). - If the service provided does not meet the original regulatory requirements, providers must include modifier "CR" (Catastrophe/Disaster related) on the claim.
 This will not affect the payment.
 A claim may not be submitted if the minimum requirement has not been met. - If the contact is provided using telehealth, including telephone, the appropriate telehealth modifier must also be included on the claim.